Plaza de Armas of Trujillo (Peru): Freedom Monument

-The Freedom Monument, located in the center of the Plaza de Armas of Trujillo (Peru) and work of sculptor Edmund Moeller, consists of three sections: the first is on a circular platform with pedestals, resting on a granite base, supporting the sculptures represent the art, science, trade and health.
-The second consists of three statues robust.
-A statue of a man who snorts, it is bent, symbolizing oppression or slavery.
-A second statue's arms back, symbolizing the struggle for freedom.
-The third statue is a man with arms raised and hands making fist, symbolizing liberation.
-Also in this body are located the next plates: the first recalling the proclamation of the independence of Trujillo, José Bernardo de Torre Tagle, the December 29, 1820.
+The Freedom Monument, located in the center of the Plaza de Armas in Trujillo, Peru, is the work of sculptor Edmund Moeller.
+It consists of three sections: the first is on a circular platform with pedestals, resting on a granite base, and supporting sculptures representing the art, science, trade and health.
+The second section consists of three statues: a bent man, symbolizing oppression or slavery; a person with arms reaching backwards, symbolizing the struggle for freedom; and a man with arms raised and hands making fists, symbolizing liberation.
+The section contains three plaques.
+The first recalls the proclamation of the independence of Trujillo by José Bernardo de Torre Tagle, on December 29, 1820.
 The second plaque commemorates the Battle of Junín, and the third plaque commemorates the Battle of Ayacucho.